Refissa Side Effects

 Generic name: tretinoin topical

 Note: This document contains side effect information about tretinoin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Refissa.
+Some dosage forms listed on this page may not apply to the brand name Refissa.

 Applies to tretinoin topical: topical cream, topical gel/jelly, topical lotion.

 Along with its needed effects, tretinoin topical (the active ingredient contained in Refissa) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking tretinoin topical: